mr-bt/manager.README/README.md

 * Integrity and authenticity are never up for discussion.
 * You work for ${company_X} not for me and I serve you, not the other way around.
 * We're a team.
-Our behaviours are conductive of an effective and efficient team cohesion where everyone belongs, positively impacting business outcomes.
+Our behaviours are conductive of an effective and efficient team cohesion where everyone belongs, positively impacting  outcomes.
 * We assume the best on everyone, and every one is authentic until proven otherwise.
 We set and follow lean and humane check & balances to ensure deviations don't go unacknowledged.
 * We're biased towards transparency.
 Anyone can ask us anything and often will get an answer.
 Sometimes we can't disclose information, but we're committed to never lie.
 * We're biassed towards action.
 We thrive on getting meaningful work done.
-* We expect excellence from ourselves, and we hold each other backs.
+* We expect excellence from ourselves and from others, but hold each other backs.
 Along the way, we're making mistakes.
 We're committed to take accountability and learn from our mistakes.
+* We coach individuals and teams relentlessly.
+We take it as an article of faith that a culture founded on learning and growing returns better outcomes long-term.
 * We embrace that management is not leadership.
 Both are equally important and crucial and not mutually exclusive or dependent.
 In an oversimplification fashion:
   * Management is about working with objectives; responsible for quality, processes, hire and retain talent; and deliverables.
 It's a position in the company.
   * Leadership is about working with goals and vision; and inspiring people towards a goal.
 Leadership comes from everywhere.

 ## How do I manage

+You behaviours matter to everyone around you.
+Model the behaviour in the way you expect people to treat and work with you.
+If you want the people to move from **know-it-all** to ***learn-it-all** you first need to embrace it yourself.

 ### Management guiding principles